leej9233/02-VBA-challenge/README.md

 * Make sure that the script acts the same on every sheet.
 The joy of VBA is that it takes the tediousness out of repetitive tasks with one click of a button.

 * Some assignments, like this one, contain a bonus.
 It is possible to achieve proficiency for this assignment without completing the bonus.
 The bonus is an opportunity to further develop your skills and be rewarded extra points for doing so.

+© 2022 Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved.